-Yes.
-Our highly trained professional staff of caregivers are equipped with the best equipment and highly maintained fleet of vehicles to respond to medical emergencies on a moment’s notice.
+Yes, our highly trained professional staff of caregivers are equipped with the best equipment and highly maintained fleet of vehicles to respond to medical emergencies on a moment’s notice.
 To help recuperate our costs for this exceptional service, we rely primarily on medical reimbursement from insurance companies.

 Not all health insurance plans cover 100% of ambulance services and/or may include a deductible, co-pay, or coinsurance.
 Some insurance plans may not cover ambulance fees if the patient was not transported to the hospital.
 Our service charges are based on multiple factors, and health insurance plans vary greatly among patients.
-Therefore, we recommend contacting our offices to receive detailed answers to your question(s).
+Therefore, we recommend contacting our office to receive detailed answers to your question(s).

-id, we do have non-clinical volunteering opportunities available to provide support to Perinton Ambulance.
+No, Perinton Ambulance Paramedics and EMTs are paid employees.
+However, we do have non-clinical volunteering opportunities available to provide support to Perinton Ambulance.
 Please contact our office if you are interested in volunteering.

 Town of Perinton tax funding provides less than 9% of our total revenue, but ensures residents receive free lift assists, co-pay discounts, free loan closet service, outreach and education services, car seat checks, BP clinics, fire department standby support, community event standbys, CPR training, and much, much more.
 The reality is that health insurance providers often reimburse at, or below, our costs for providing that service.
 Most government insurance programs have set rates well below our costs, resulting in our writing off over 50% of the billed amount.
 Tax funding is necessary to help fill this gap and provide additional value to the residents.

 Yes, Perinton Ambulance is a registered 501(c)3 not-for-profit organization.
 All donations are tax-deductible.
 Our Tax is ID: 16-0914440.